CURRENT STUDENTS | FUTURE STUDENTS | FACULTY/STAFF | A-Z

 IRB Format for Submissions

-If applicant is a student, the Faculty sponsor must complete a Faculty Verification and Sponsorship Form (this needs to be created).
+** If applicant is a student, the Faculty sponsor must write a Faculty Verification and Sponsorship letter or sign at the end of this submission in acknowledgement of the project and their role in the project.

-Proof of completion of such training must be included for each person who will be involved in data collection, analysis and reporting.
+c.
+All researchers must have completed a certification in Protecting Human Research Participants - Proof of completion of such training must be included for each person who will be involved in data collection, analysis and reporting.
+The NIH offers a free online training.
+At the end, you will be provided with a certificate.
+Please save and paste that image here for each researcher.

 Participants - Describe the subject population, recruitment activities, and criteria for selection or exclusion.
 Justify the use of any special populations (e.g., children, prisoners, participants who might have issues that challenge or impair their ability to give consent, pregnant women).